 Read on for where to go snowmobiling in Iceland.

 Langjökull This is a very popular option for snowmobiling, with tours available on both the west side and the east side of the glacier.
 Pick-up is usually done in Húsafell (for the western part of the glacier, including the Into the Glacier experience), or from Gullfoss waterfall on the Golden Circle.
-Our Golden Circle and Glacier Snowmobiling day tour from Reykjavík offers snowmobiling on the eastern part of Langjökull, accessed via the highland road known as the Kjölur route.
+Our Golden Circle and glacier snowmobiling day tour from Reykjavík offers snowmobiling on the eastern part of Langjökull, accessed via the highland road known as the Kjölur route.

 Vatnajökull In the country’s southeast, there are snowmobiling opportunities on outlet glaciers that flow from the magnificent ice cap Vatnajökull.
 Pick-up is from easy-to-reach locations on the Ring Road.